 We pay your share in the form of guaranteed benefits and non-guaranteed benefits.
-Your policy has certain benefits that are guaranteed, such as the death benefit or the cash value (if applicable).
+Your policy has certain benefits that are guaranteed, such as the death benefit, monthly guaranteed annuity payment or the cash value (if applicable).
 Then in each year, the value of your policy may gradually increase with regular bonus.
-If Bonus Lock-in Option is exercised, the value of the bonus lock-in account may gradually increase with any interest credited.
+If the monthly guaranteed annuity payment and / or regular bonus have been left with us for accumulation, the value of the accumulation account may gradually increase with any interest credited.
 Finally, upon termination, you may also receive a final bonus.
-The amounts we pay you as regular bonus, interest and final bonus will depend on the performance of the participating fund.
+The amounts we pay you as regular bonus, final bonus and interest will depend on the performance of the participating fund.